Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: Monte Carlo simulations

 \subsection{Atmospheric modelling}

 As explained in the previous section, \texttt{sim\_telarray} stage of MC simulations is responsible for the simulation of the atmospheric effects on Cherenkov light propagation.
-A user has a choice to use the default \texttt{sim\_telarray} atmospheric profile or provide a custom one that contains an atmospheric optical depth as a function of wavelength and altitude in a tabular form.
-The modeling of the atmospheric conditions has been done using the MODerate resolution atmospheric TRANsmission (MODTRAN) code version 5.2.2 \cite{stotts2019atmospheric}.
+A user has a choice to use the default \texttt{sim\_telarray} transmission profile or provide a custom one that contains an atmospheric optical depths as a function of wavelength and altitude in a tabular form.
+The modeling of the atmospheric conditions has been done using the MODerate resolution atmospheric TRANsmission (MODTRAN) code version 5.2.2 \citep{Berk1987MODTRAN:LOWTRAN,Berk2005MODTRANUpdate,stotts2019atmospheric}.
 MODTRAN treats the atmosphere as a set of homogeneous layers and, based on the input settings, calculates atmospheric optical properties by solving the radiative transfer equation.
-Atmospheric transmission and emission calculations are based on predefined or custom atmospheric profiles, aerosol profiles, water cloud, and ice cloud contents.
+Atmospheric transmission and emission calculations are based on predefined (e.g. tropical atmosphere, mid-latitudes atmosphere, U.S. Standard Atmosphere, etc.) or user-defined models of the atmosphere, aerosol profiles, water clouds, and ice cloud contents.